jrfferreira/git-overview/README.md

 git log
 ```

-To follow all changes of a file:
+To follow all changes of a file (beyond renamings):
 ``` git
 git log --follow [file path]
 ```